Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 </style>

 ## About the manuscript
 London, British Library Cotton MS Tiberius C VI,[^1] or the Tiberius Psalter,[^2] is a glossed Gallican psalter which ends incomplete at Psalm 113, and originates perhaps from the Old Minster in Winchester, probably dating from the mid-1060s.
-The main psalter text, complete with the unglossed collects which follow each psalm, was edited in 1974 by Alistair Campbell.[^3]   However, Campbell’s edition excludes the prefatory thirty folios, which include some extremely interesting texts and images which deserve to be edited also, which include texts on computus (ff.
-2r-7r), line drawings (ff.
-7v-16r, 18v, 30v), a short guide to Biblical musical instruments (ff.
+The main psalter text, complete with the unglossed collects which follow each psalm, was edited in 1974 by Alistair Campbell.[^3]  The prefatory cycle of images of the lives of David and Christ (ff.
+7v-16r, 18v, 30v) - the earliest extant psalter cycle of this kind[^4] - has been studied by Francis Wormald,[^5]<!--Does Wormald's edition include all of these, and does he include the musical instruments?--> and Warren's edition of the Leofric Missal (Oxford, Bodleian Library MS Bodley 579) is cross-referenced with the computistical texts on ff.
+2r-7r of the Tiberius Psalter.[^6] <!--CHECK WHAT WARREN INCLUDES.
+MAYBE HE DOESN'T INCLUDE THE DIAGRAMS ON FF.
+6 AND 7.
+SHOULD I EDIT ALL THE COMPUTISTICAL TEXTS?--> This leaves a number of interesting texts related to prayer and the psalter, including an illustrated guide to Biblical musical instruments (ff.
 16v-18r), psalter prefaces (ff.
 19r-20v, 27v-28v), and guides to prayer and confession (ff.
 21v-27v).
-The contents of these folios have already attracted a little attention from scholars.
-Francis Wormald has already written a useful guide to the large number of images found in the manuscript (ff.
-7v-16r), most of which relate to the trial, death and resurrection of Christ.[^4]   Although little has been said about the prayers, Jonathan Black has noted that the psalter includes both an excerpt from and a ‘summary’ of the widespread prayer programme known as <i>De laude psalmorum</i>.[^5]
+Of these, Jonathan Black has identified the excerpt from and a ‘summary’ of the widespread prayer programme known as <i>De laude psalmorum</i> and edited it in his wide-ranging 2002 edition of that text.[^7]
 <param ve-entity eid="Q172157"> <!-- Winchester -->
 <param ve-entity eid="Q2193676"> <!-- Old Minster -->
 <param ve-entity eid="Q23308"> <!-- British Library -->